 For partnerships of various kinds and closely held corporations, a buy-sell agreement provides for the orderly transfer of ownership interests when one of the owners passes away, becomes disabled or retires.
 The agreement describes the terms under which the co-owners would buy out the affected partner’s interest or redeem stock.
 It states how the business value is to be determined, the circumstances under which a buyout would occur, and how the agreement would be funded.
 All of these details are worked out calmly, at a time when no one knows who the surviving partners will be or whose family will need protection.

 Unfortunately, many companies execute a buy-sell agreement without providing or planning for the necessary capital to facilitate the buyout.
 The trigger under which a buyout would be initiated could be death, disability, or retirement.
-Since death and disability are two provisions that usually come unexpectedly, life and disability income insurance are typically utilized to provide the necessary funding to facilitate a buyout of the deceased or disabled partner’s share.
+Since death and disability are two provisions that usually come unexpectedly, it is important to plan in advance determining the appropriate amount of life and disability income insurance to provide the necessary funding to facilitate a buyout of the deceased or disabled partner’s share.

 The assets of a business, such as cost effective machinery, modern technology, and ample working capital all fundamentally affect its profits.
 However, it is the experience, knowledge, skills and abilities of the management team – as well as the specialized talent of other key employees – that combine capital, labor and materials into sustainable profits.
 The loss of such employees can cause profits to shrink or even disappear.

 What would the loss of a key person mean to your business?
 Disruption of management, loss of earnings and customers, delayed product launches and revenue loss are just a few issues that businesses can face if there is an unexpected or premature death.

 Life insurance is a common way to ensure that your business is sufficiently funded to replace and train key employees.
 It can also be used as part of a non-qualified benefit program, usually offered to enhance retirement benefits for your key person.